MetOffice/forest/doc/source/howto-drivers.rst

        def pressures(self, *args, **kwargs):
            return [1000, 750, ...]

-This interface is a little clunky and likely to change in the near future, but for now it provides all of the information needed to populate the dropdown navigation menus.
+This interface is a little clunky, but for now it provides enough information to populate dropdown menus.

-To add a visualisation to the map the ``map_view()`` must return an instance that implements the ``MapView`` interface.
+To add a visualisation to the map the ``map_view()`` is used to return an instance that implements the ``MapView`` interface.

 .. code-block:: python